project-cemetery/land-lord/README.md

 # Land-lord

-Simple temaplte for creating static sites with no effort.
+Simple template for creating static sites with no effort.

 - _Customizable_ — all configurations are exposed by default
 - _Zero bundle-size_ — build-time system, no runtime dependencies